bvsam/nnfs/README.md

 The neural network uses Numpy whenever possible for more efficient matrix calculations.

-So far, the following features of neural networks have been implemented:
+So far, the following features of neural networks have been implemented from scratch:

 - Dense layers
 - ReLU and Softmax activation functions